TheCl3m/PortableArcade/docs/index.md

 Every single one of our inputs is going to send some information to our raspberry pi.
 Knowing this, we had two challenges:

-1.To send  data that our raspberry will process without knowledge of which input we are using 2.Sending information that could be process quickly.
+* To send  data that our raspberry will process without knowing  which input we are using
+* Sending information that could be process quickly.

 As a result we did the following things.
 In order to not be disturb by any delay we decided to send binary strings (uint32_t).
 This decreased our complexity by a lot.
-Then we had to know what each bit will do.
+Then we had to know what will each bit  do.
 In the case of our controller we had six different things:
-1. 4 buttons
+* 4 buttons
-2. 2 values between 0-1023 representing the X-Y axis
+* 2 values between 0-1023 representing the X-Y axis

-The buttons can be encode with 1 bit, in the other hand the X-Y axis need 10 bits.
+The buttons can be encode with 1 bit; in the other hand the X-Y axis need 10 bits.

 Our data sent to the raspberry will be as follows: